liqotech/liqo/docs/pages/concepts/offloading/_index.md

 The virtual node is created with a specific *taint*, preventing arbitrary Pods from being offloaded to remote clusters.
 Only the Pods including the appropriate *toleration* are allowed to be scheduled on a virtual node.
 The toleration is automatically added by the [Liqo Mutating Webhook](/concepts/offloading/mutating-webhook), based on whether offloading is enabled for the hosting namespace (see the [namespace offloading](/usage/namespace_offloading#introduction) section for additional information).
-At this point, the Kubernetes scheduler selects the eligible node with the highest score (scores are computed on several parameters, among which the available resources), optionally filtered depending on additional constraints (e.g., *affinity* configurations).
+At this point, the Kubernetes scheduler selects the eligible node with the highest score (scores are computed on several parameters, including the amount of available resources), optionally filtered depending on additional constraints (e.g., *affinity* configurations).